 Outdoors NSW is about advancing outdoor experiences.

-NSW has a strong heritage in providing national parks for the people, and our advocacy for access has been for individuals, commercial operators and organisations such as Clubs, Scouts, guides and even Duke of Edinburgh Award Scheme.
+NSW has a strong heritage in providing national parks for the people, and our advocacy for access has been for individuals, commercial operators and organisations such as Clubs, Scouts, guides and even The Duke of Edinburgh’s International Award.

 “We’ve been at the forefront of helping Outdoor Recreation providers come together, network, share, learn and grow.
 We’ve been a huge proponent of Outdoor Education —using the outdoors as a learning vehicle to aid personal, social and community development — and encouraging more and more schools to provide OE opportunities for their students” he said.

 With more and more operators entering the outdoor market and many ventures becoming commercialised Outdoors NSW plays a vital role in improved safety and quality for participants and the reputation of the industry.

 “We are welcoming Tourism operators as part of our mix as they showcase Outdoors NSW and are part of our fabric.
 Likewise those innovating in the outdoors, providing positive health benefits to people and honouring our treasured natural assets.
 The outdoors is a panacea to many of the challenges of the modern world, providing release, inspiration, and a host of other elemental benefits which is why we’ve seen the emergence of Nature-based or Bush Therapy Providers”.